 An alternative option is to pair Easter cookie cutters with play dough (we love eco-dough and Dough Parlor) for open-ended fun!

-8. Carrot Harvest Game
+8. Carrot Silicone Teether

-9. Easter Sensory Bin Items
+9. Montessori Easter Basket Sensory Bin Items

 Dye some rice with pastel-colored food coloring and dump it in a plastic tub.